 When ART initiation is deferred, consideration of repeat drug resistance testing shortly before treatment initiation is recommended by guidelines in Canada and the United States to ensure that the patient has not acquired drug-resistant virus (ie HIV superinfection).
 Guidelines from the British HIV Association mention that deferring therapy until the results of baseline tests (including resistance testing) are available can allow for a more tailored choice of ART regimen for individuals at low short-term risk for disease progression.

-Learn more about HIV testing and treatment initiation.
+Learn more about HIV drug resistance testing and treatment initiation.

 Any views expressed above are the author's own and do not necessarily reflect the views of WebMD or Medscape.

-Cite this: Michael Stuart Bronze.
-Fast Five Quiz: Treatment-Resistant HIV - Medscape - May 10, 2021.
+Cite this: Michael Stuart Bronze, Enrico Brunetti.
+Fast Five Quiz: Treatment-Resistant HIV - Medscape - Aug 14, 2023.